vvilhonen/rust-crosscompiler-arm/README.md

 - a build toolchain for armhf architecture : not available on Debian, but easy to install on Ubuntu
 - a Rust compiler for armhf architecture : no binaries are available, so you need to compile it from sources
 - to tell Cargo how to cross compile
-- many development libraries (headers + lib) such as openssl, compiled for armv6 architecture
+- many development libraries (headers + lib) such as openssl, compiled for arm architecture
 - ...

 After that, if you succeed, your workstation will be a real mess.

-So I created this Docker image dedicated to Rust cross-compilation on armv6.
+So I created this Docker image dedicated to Rust cross-compilation on arm.

 ## Usage